Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems: Abstract

 \section{Abstract}

-By adopting computational holography, we realized the super-bunching effect achieving the peak-to-background ratio 39.77 proposed in the article [arXiv:2510.20421v1].
-In this paper, various reference signals from computational holography and corresponding bucket detection signals are used in the intensity correlation algorithm of ghost imaging (GI) scheme.
-In the experiment, we use two types of target patterns, intensity squared chaotic speckle and artificially designed sparse matrix, performing GI by holographic projection.
-Those imaging results show that the visibility of ghost image can be significantly improved whether the reference signal is the reconstruction pattern or the target pattern of computational holography.
-Furthermore, we realize positive and negative copies of ghost image by the aid of computational holography in which symmetrical target patterns are artificially designed.
-Thus, our study by means of computational holography not only presents a step toward meeting the visibility requirement for practical applications but also broadens the category of intensity correlation algorithm of classical light GI scheme.
+Computer-generated hologram (CGH) allows for the on-demand scaling and projection of artificially designed target patterns, while incorporating benefits such as a lensless setup and high-frame-rate operation.
+In this work, we actively control the projection pattern using CGH and integrate two typical single-pixel imaging (SPI) schemes, thereby implementing a ghost imaging (GI) scheme with flexibly tunable properties.
+Specifically, various reference signals from computational holography and the corresponding bucket signals are used in the intensity correlation algorithm.
+Accordingly, those GI results enable the parallel presentation of the outcomes from these two SPI schemes.
+In the experiment, two types of target patterns, intensity-squared chaotic speckle and artificially designed sparse matrix, are used to perform GI.
+Those imaging results indicate a significant improvement in ghost image visibility, irrespective of whether the reference signal is the reconstruction or target pattern of computational holography.
+Furthermore, we realize positive and negative copies of ghost image via holographic projection in which symmetrical mirror target patterns are artificially designed.
+Thus, by integrating these two SPI schemes, the lensless GI scheme based on CGH not only advances towards the visibility requirements for practical applications but also enables a high-frame-rate projection scheme essential for multi-frame intensity correlation measurements.